mhurley100/pands-project/README.md

     - Iris-versicolor

 ### Analyse Data using pandas
-- Pandas dataframe describe() is then used to analyse each data set
+Pandas dataframe describe() is used to analyse each data set.
 - Statistical calculations are completed for each class (count, mean, std, min, 25%, 50%, 75% and max) for each class of Iris.
-A low standard deviation indicates that the data points tend to be close to the mean (also called the expected value) of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.
+A low standard deviation indicates that the data points tend to be close to the mean of the set, while a high standard deviation indicates that the data points are spread out over a wider range of values.

+The standard deviation for all three species of Iris is low therfore the results indiciate that the data is consistent and it can be used to identify and class Iris species.

+I will now focus on mean values in order to predict Iris species.

 - Graphics to aid understanding of the data by visualising and summarising.
     - The box and whisper plots demonstrate that distributions are relatively even.